 We have some very powerful APIs and this post is designed to help you make the most out of our API solutions.
 I do want to start by making two things very clear.

 1. Our Platinum subscription offers users the full API for INTERNAL (Non-reseller) use only.
 Under that license you would not be able to build competing products to Majestic SEO.
 The two exceptions to this are the GetIndexItemInfo command which can be used to show web users link counts and using our data with a proper OpenApps implementation, which is available for developers in Platinum and available as a client for ALL paid users (silver and above).

-2. The best way to build web applications that list any back-link data DETAIL is to become one of our premium partners, which involves a significant monthly investment.
+2. The best way to build web applications that list any back-link data DETAIL is to become one of our enterprise partners, which involves a significant monthly investment.
 I hope this post explains why.

 Does Majestic have a free API?